GitMasterJatin/Movie-Recommender-System-/Readme.md

 5. Follow the instructions provided in the notebook to interact with the recommender system and obtain movie recommendations.

 ## Files
-- `Movie_Recommender_System.ipynb`: Jupyter Notebook containing the implementation of the movie recommender system.
+- `Project1.ipynb`: Jupyter Notebook containing the implementation of the movie recommender system.
 - `README.md`: This file providing an overview of the project and instructions for usage.
--
+- 'app.py'

 ## Author
 - Jatin Sharma

 Feel free to reach out with any questions or suggestions!
 ---

-Replace `[link_to_dataset]` with the actual link to the Kaggle dataset.
-Make sure to fill in your name under the Author section.
-Additionally, if you have any additional files or resources in your project, you can mention them under the Files section.